Smith's Reef, Providenciales.

 Editor's Comments

-Although some of the reefs here can be a little difficult to find, this is the best easily-accessible snorkeling spot on Providenciales.
-The most impressive reef can be found in the deeper water off the point between the west and central access.
-Be aware of boats in the area if you stray away from the reefs.
+Although some of the reefs here can be a little difficult to find, this is the best easily accessible snorkeling spot on Providenciales.
+The most impressive reef can be found in the deeper water off the point between the West and Central accesses.
+Be aware of boats in the area if you stray from the reefs.

 5-star rating for Smith's Reef by Visit Turks and Caicos Islands

-Majestic and typically larger than the more common brown stingray, Eagle rays are usually the highlight of a Smith’s reef visit.
-The most likely place to spot one of these impressive sea animals is in the channel between the inner and outer reefs at Smith’s Reef West.
+Majestic and typically larger than the more common brown stingray, eagle rays are the highlight of a Smith’s Reef visit.
+Most often, you can find them in the channel between the inner and outer reefs at Smith’s Reef West.

 Smith’s Reef is a beautiful snorkeling site off central Providenciales, and comprises several distinct reef systems and coral heads.
-The outer reefs at Smith’s Reef are the best easily-accessible beach snorkeling site on the island.
+The outer reefs at Smith’s Reef is the best easily accessible beach snorkeling site on the island.

 Fish, Coral, and Marine Life

-The variety of wildlife and coral sightings at Smith’s Reef vary quite a bit by each individual reef, yet nearly every reef offers great arrays of colorful reef fish.
+The variety of wildlife and coral at Smith’s Reef varies quite a bit by each individual reef, yet nearly every reef offers great arrays of colorful reef fish.

-The larger creatures include green turtles, hawksbill turtles, southern brown stingrays, and majestic spotted eagle rays.
+The larger creatures include green and hawksbill turtles, southern brown stingrays, and majestic spotted eagle rays.

 Under the ledges are spiny lobsters, slipper lobsters, banded coral shrimp, spotted moray eels, and channel crabs.

-There’s a wide array of hard and soft corals, sea fans, sponges, and other sessile animals, which tend to be in healthier conditions than what’s found at many of the other easily-accessed snorkeling sites on Providenciales.
+There’s a wide array of hard and soft corals, sea fans, sponges, and other sessile animals, which tend to be in healthier condition than what’s found at many of the other easily accessed snorkeling sites on Providenciales.

 Above: The eastern-most part of Smith's Reef.
 Top right: Top left: A beaugregory, at the western section of Smith's Reef.
 Bottom right: Top right: Small squids can often be seen at Smith’s Reef.